WJSoftware/svelte-router-kit/README.md

 > Hash router for Sveltekit projects

-This is an extension package of the [@svelte-router/core](https://github.com/WJSoftware/svelte-router) SPA router, and enables the use of the router in hash mode in Sveltekit projects.
+This is an extension package for [webJose's Svelte Router](https://github.com/WJSoftware/svelte-router), and enables the use of the router in hash mode in Sveltekit projects.

 ## Why Would I Need This?